Empire State Fellows Program: Frequently Asked Questions

 Fellows may have a variety of educational and professional experience.
 For example, a computer scientist with experience working with a non-profit organization, a lawyer with experience at a large law firm, and an environmental scientist with experience working in agriculture, could all be strong candidates if they demonstrate superior academic and professional credentials and a strong interest in public service.
 Of course, applicants who have studied public administration, political science, or public policy would also be competitive.
 All competitive applicants will demonstrate a strong interest in a career in public policy, substantial accomplishments in a professional environment, and notable academic achievement.

 The diversity of applicant qualifications reflects the needs of our state government, which seeks talented leadership for agencies as varied as the Department of Environmental Conservation, the Department of Transportation, the Department of Labor, the Department of Homeland Security and the Office of Children and Family Services.
 Once Fellows are selected, their skills, interests and experiences will inform their assigned role in New York State government.

 2. What are the eligibility requirements for the Empire State Fellows Program?

-United States citizens residing anywhere in the world are eligible to serve as Empire Fellows, so long as they can work in Albany, New York throughout two year Fellowship.
+Individuals who are eligible to work for New York State without employer sponsorship, residing anywhere in the world, are eligible to serve as Empire Fellows, so long as they can work in Albany, New York throughout the two-year Fellowship.
 Individuals currently employed in the legislative or executive branches of the New York State government are not eligible to apply.
-Empire State Fellows must have a minimum of three (3) years of full time professional experience.
-The most competitive applicants will have an advanced university degree (master’s degree, JD, PhD or equivalent); however, a Bachelor’s degree in combination with other relevant experience may be accepted in lieu of an advanced university degree.
+Empire State Fellows must have a minimum of five (5) years of full time professional experience.
+The most competitive applicants will have an advanced university degree (master's degree, JD, PhD or equivalent); however, a Bachelor's degree in combination with other relevant experience may be accepted in lieu of an advanced degree.